plpxsk/dotfiles/README.md

   * For global/shared envs, use `virtualenvwrapper` such as `mkvirtualenv`.
 Pass python version with `-p`
-  * To store at project root, use `python3 -m venv env`
+  * To store at project root, use `python3 -m venv venv`

 Jupyter: